May 11, 2021

 It’s easy to leave self care to the end.
 In other words, if we have time.
 That’s why I’m putting it first.

-No time management skills in the world will help you do your best if your battery is dead.
+No time management tips in the world will help you do your best if your battery is dead.

 Each day, build in several “charging stations”.
 What those are is up to you; things like a walk outside, calling a friend, a hobby, exercise, a power nap.
 Your charging station does not always have to be long.
-Even a 5-minute recharge at the right time will keep you at your optimum.
+Use your time wisely.
+Even a 5-minute recharge at the right time will keep you at your optimum and help you avoid distractions and procrastination.

 Mobile message noises and desktop notification pings train us to stop what we’re doing and pay attention to the latest incoming text or email.